md-maruf-billa/Portfolio-Server/readme.md

 ## Project Overview

-This project is a backend server for a blogging platform where users can write, update, and delete their own blogs, while administrators have extended permissions to manage users and their blogs.
+This project is a backend server for a blogging platform where users can write, update, and delete their own blogs,projects and messages while administrators have extended permissions to manage users and their blogs.
 The platform includes secure authentication, role-based access control, and a public API that allows users to view blogs with search, sort, and filter functionalities.

 ## Installation